 Reviewer Point P1.1 — In the revised manuscript, the authors have addressed all my concerns, especially adding more computation efficiency discussion.
 Current version looks very impressive.
 Just a small issue left.
 Some discussions about limitations or future efforts should be better added.

-Reply: Thank you for the insightful suggesion.
-According to the suggestion, we have added a paragraph at the end of Section 7 “Conclusion and Future Work” to discuss limitations of our work and points out potential future research directions.
-In this work, we mainly analyze performance bottlenecks of GNN training/inference in a single-GPU environment on static graphs with the message-passing framework.
-Performance bottlenecks in multi-GPU/distributed GNN training/inference with dynamic graphs and other GNN frameworks are also worth studying.
-In the future, we plan to extend our work in the following directions:
+Reply: Thank you for the insightful suggestion.
+According to the suggestion, we have added a paragraph at the end of Section 7 “Conclusion and Future Work” to discuss the limitations of our work and point out potential future research directions.
+Specifically, in this work, we mainly analyze performance bottlenecks of GNN training/inference in the single-GPU environment on static graphs with the message-passing framework.
+In fact, performance bottlenecks of GNN training/inference over the multi-GPU or distributed environment, dynamic graphs, and other GNN frameworks are also worth studying.
+In the future, we plan to explore the GNN training/inference performance analysis under the following scenarios:

-Multi-GPU and distributed GNN training/inference.
-To handle large-scale graph datasets, training/inferring GNNs with multiple GPUs or in a distributed environment is necessary.
+Multi-GPU or distributed GNN training/inference.
+To handle large-scale graph datasets, training/inferring GNNs with the multi-GPU environment or the distributed environment is essential.
 Multi-GPU and distributed GNN training/inference will inevitably introduce overheads such as inter-GPU and inter-machine communication.
-How these overheads affect performance bottlenecks is worthy to focus on.
+How these overheads affect performance bottlenecks is worthy to study.

 Spatial-temporal graph datasets.
-Spatial-temporal graphs have dynamic topology structures.
+Spatial-temporal graphs usually have dynamic topology structures.
 They appear in a variety of applications like traffic speed forecasting [Li et al. (2018)] and human action recognition [Yan et al. (2018)].
-Many new GNNs are proposed to handle this kind of dynamic graphs.
-How the performance bottlenecks of these GNNs are different from the classic GNNs is also worthy of in-depth study.
+Many new GNNs are proposed to handle this kind of dynamic graph.
+The differences of performance impacting issues between these GNNs and the classic GNNs are also worthy of in-depth investigation.

 Other GNN frameworks.
-In this work, we conducted analysis with the message-passing framework that is popular among existing GNN learning systems.
-Some emerging GNN learning systems also adopt different frameworks like SAGA framework [Ma et al. (2019)] and edge-centric framework [He (2019)].
-Whether different frameworks lead to different performance bottlenecks is worth further investigation.
+In this work, we analyzed the widely-used message-passing framework in GNN learning systems.
+However, some emerging GNN learning systems adopt different frameworks like SAGA framework [Ma et al. (2019)] and edge-centric framework [He (2019)].
+It is interesting to research whether different frameworks would lead to different performance bottlenecks.

 References